 - Analysis of current and emerging policies, along with pilot policy intervention case studies conducted with national partners, with special focus on social differentiation and gender issues.

-PIRCCA works closely with various local organizations, namely, the Institute of Policy and Strategy for Agriculture and Rural Development (IPSARD), Yezin Agricultural University (YAU), Regional Integrated Multi-Hazard Early Warning System (RIMES), Can Tho University (CTU), and An Lam Vien Joint Stock Company (ALV).
+PIRCCA worked closely with various local organizations, namely, the Institute of Policy and Strategy for Agriculture and Rural Development (IPSARD), Yezin Agricultural University (YAU), Regional Integrated Multi-Hazard Early Warning System (RIMES), Can Tho University (CTU), and Vietnam National University of Agriculture (VNUA).

-The PIRCCA project allows gender issues to be properly addressed during the design of climate change policies.
-The project promotes policy recommendations that address gender disparities and social differentiation to ensure gender equality, improved welfare and adaptive capacity to climate change.
+The PIRCCA project allowed gender issues to be properly addressed during the design of climate change policies.
+The project promoted policy recommendations that address gender disparities and social differentiation to ensure gender equality, improved welfare and adaptive capacity to climate change.

 For further information, please contact Project Leader, Valerien Pede (IRRI) at email@example.com.